NibiriTheMan/ion.lua/README.md

 --[[
 1. Datatable - An array or dictionary that is desired to be saved onto an ion.
 2. Filename - The name of the file that the data will be stored onto.
 3. List - An array or dictionary (though preferably the former) containing Datatable indices that will be excluded or included depending on Whitelist.
 4. Whitelist - Can be any value.
-If it's specifically set to true, then the provided List will act as a whitelist, and otherwise will be a blacklist.
+If it's specifically set to true,then the provided List will act as a whitelist, and otherwise will be a blacklist.
 5. Positrons - An array of functions that return a boolean.
 If any boolean is true, then the entry will be allowed in, regardless of the blacklist/whitelist.
 6. Electrons - Same as above, with the difference being that they exclude regardless of the blacklist/whitelist.
 ]]--
 ```
 Thus, an example ion being created looks like this: